One of the biggest questions on a man’s mind when contemplating a vasectomy is – ‘will it affect my ...

 The most recent form of vasectomy is the “NON SCALPEL” vasectomy.
 Learn more on the No Scalpel Vasectomy

-Often times we can even conduct our consultations and procedures within the same day!
+Often times we can even conduct our consultations & procedures within the same day!
 We will send you all of the information prior to your appointment, so you can understand all of the issues at hand.
 A separate consultation is recommended for those who have not had children, are not sure about the procedure or have significant past medical or surgical histories that are relevant to the scrotum.

 Although we do still view a vasectomy as a permanent procedure, there are higher success rates for a reversal with an Open – Ended vasectomy procedure.